-weights, as detailed in Section 3.2.
+Before the spatial convolution, lead-based batch normalisation (BN, Ioffe and Szegedy, 2015) is applied to the output of the temporal convolution.
+This normalisation facilitates the training of ECGencode and enhances the intrinsic interpretability of the spatial convolution's learned weights, as detailed in Section 3.2.
 The output from the spatial convolution block is activated using the Exponential Linear Unit (ELU) function, which introduces non-linearity into the network and addresses the vanishing gradient problem (Clevert et al., 2016).
 It is noteworthy that the preceding temporal convolution intentionally omits non-linearity as it increases the computational complexity without improving performance, aligning with the design decisions of the EEGNet architecture (Lawhern et al., 2018).

 3.1.3.
-Feature convolutions
+Feature Convolutions

 The feature convolutions in ECGencode serve to further refine and compact the latent space.
 This stage automates the traditional process of manual feature extraction that follows the application of FBCSP, learning a final latent space directly from the data.
-Fig. 4 provides details on the first feature convolution, which uses a depthwise separable convolution to achieve computational efficiency while generating a more compact feature representation.
-Specifically, the depthwise convolution employs a kernel of $1 \times 32 \times 1$ with a stride of eight, resulting in an output of dimensions $4 \times 79 \times 16$.
-A subsequent pointwise convolution with a kernel of $1 \times 1 \times 16$ produces four output filters, leading to an output of size $4 \times 79 \times 4$.
+Figure 4 provides details on the first feature convolution, which uses a depthwise separable convolution to achieve computational efficiency while generating a more compact feature representation.
+Specifically, the depthwise convolution employs a kernel of $1 \times 32 \times 1$ with a stride of eight, resulting in an output of dimensions $4 \times 79 \times 16$ .
+A subsequent pointwise convolution with a kernel of $1 \times 1 \times 16$ produces four output filters, leading to an output of size $4 \times 79 \times 4$ .

-The second feature convolution, shown in Fig. 5, builds upon the output of the first.
+The second feature convolution, shown in Figure 5, builds upon the output of the first.
 It also employs a depthwise separable convolution but with a kernel of $1 \times 8 \times 1$ and a stride of two.
-This convolution retains four output filters, yielding a final latent space of dimensions $4 \times 40 \times 4$.
+This convolution retains four output filters, yielding a final latent space of dimensions $4 \times 40 \times 4$ .

-Depthwise separable convolutions, as further explained in Section 3.3, contribute to the computational efficiency of ECGencode while leveraging cross-channel information to construct the final latent space.
+Depthwise separable convolutions, as further explained in Section 3.3, contribute to the computational efficiency of EC-Gencode while leveraging cross-channel information to construct the final latent space.
 Both feature convolutions also incorporate channel-based BN followed by an ECG-specific novel Spatial Gaussian Noise regularisation technique, which is further discussed in Section 3.2.
 This regularisation improves both the stability and generalisability of ECGencode during training.
-While the first feature convolution continues to use the ELU activation function, the second employs a sigmoid activation function.
-The sigmoid activation ensures that all features in the final latent space lie within the 0 to 1 range, beneficial for contexts requiring a probabilistic interpretation of these features.
+While the first feature convolution continues to use the ELU activation function, the second employs a sigmoid activation func-